 Here we are in a brand new year, and while I realize a lot of people have very different opinions about New Year’s resolutions, I love them.
 I make at least one resolution every year regardless of whether I failed or succeeded the prior year.
 (This year’s resolutions?
 Join the current century and start texting, eat more oatmeal, walk every day.)
+These are the Best weight loss pills.

 Even though my 2015 resolution doesn’t happen to be writing related, I believe that resolutions are especially important for writers.
 Unless you’re writing solely for yourself, putting your work out into the world will always be a rough journey.
 The process of laying yourself bare and then inviting public critique, most often from strangers, had to have been invented by a masochist.
 And I can’t say it gets easier after you’ve been published.
 Ten years into my journey as a published author, I still submit work that gets rejected and it still hurts every time.
 No measure of success (at least none that I’ve found) buys you immunity to the parts of publishing that are hard au casinos online.T will definitely try baccarat to enjoying the true gaming experience.
 Only the purposeful, continued process of recommitting to the craft keeps me focused on the elements of writing that I love: the joy that can be found in crafting a story, and my personal goals for developing as a human being and an author.
 I don’t want to stop growing, changing, and improving as a writer, so resolving anew to walk this road reminds me that it’s okay if it isn’t always an easy path.
 It’s okay if I stumble and need another chance (or five or ten) to make progress because the opportunity to recommit is always waiting for me.